 Note: The "level" associated with a logger acts like a lightweight filter.
-In fact, the same effect could be obtained by defining a collection containing an instance of Plop::Filter::Level with the level desired.
+In fact, the same effect could be obtained by defining a collection containing an instance of Plop\Filter\Level with the desired logging level.

 Warning: Not all handlers make use of filters.
 Therefore, depending on the handlers used, it is possible that the filters will be ignored entirely.